xiaomibaobao/blog/README.md

 lastmod: '2021-01-18'
 tags: ['next-js', 'tailwind', 'guide']
 draft: false
 summary: 'Looking for a performant, out of the box template, with all the best in web technology to support your blogging needs?
-Checkout the Tailwind Nextjs Starter Blog template.'
+Checkout the Tailwind Explore is Fun template.'
 images: ['/static/images/canada/mountains.jpg', '/static/images/canada/toronto.jpg']
 authors: ['default', 'sparrowhawk']
 layout: PostLayout